GregTroar/OpsLog/README.md

   in parallel).
 See *Amplifiers & switches* below.
 - **Live meters** over the UDP VITA-49 stream: S-meter (S-units), forward power (W), SWR, ALC, PA temperature, voltage, plus the amplifier's meters.

+### Elecraft K3 / K4 control tab

+Shown for the Elecraft and Kenwood backends: power, AF/RF gain, mic gain, squelch, preamp/attenuator, NB/NR/AGC, filter widths (200 Hz to 4.0 kHz, the K3 maximum and the one FT8 wants), antenna selection, MOX and the ATU (tap to tune, hold for in/out), RIT/XIT with ±10 / ±100 steps, key speed, and live S / power / SWR meters.
+The SWR is read from the radio's own `SW;`.

+### Yaesu control tab

+Shown for the Yaesu backend: power, mic gain, AGC, NB/NR, preamp/attenuator, filter width, RIT/XIT and the meters — the same shape as the others, driven by the FTDX's own CAT set.

+### SunSDR console (TCI)

+Shown for the TCI backend.
+Drive and tune drive, mic gain, TUNE, power and SWR while transmitting, volume, mute, squelch and its threshold, NB / NR / ANF, APF in CW, AGC speed, filter widths **offered per mode**, RIT and XIT, and the VFO lock.
+Levels can be dragged, scrolled, stepped or typed.
+The S-meter reads real dBm, so its S-units are arithmetic rather than a calibration guess.

+It costs nothing to keep open: TCI **pushes** every setting as it changes — including changes made in the radio's own window, which the console follows without asking anything.

 ### Icom control tab